How to Prepare For Shipping Container Delivery in Salt Lake City

 One place you shouldn’t place your container: in low-lying areas with not enough drainage.
 This can lead to sinking in the future.

-Step 2: Prepare the Foundation or Ground for Shipping Container Delivery in Salt Lake City
+2: Prepare the Foundation or Ground for Shipping Container Delivery in Salt Lake City

-Take a look at your proposed location.
-Does it feature a flat, firm surface?
-Your job is easy.
-You’ll just have to clear the area of branches and other debris.
-If not, you’ll have to level the area and do more of a clearing job.
 If you don’t have pavement, cement, gravel or hard grass around, you can place your container on blocks of concrete or wood to give enough support, especially at each corner.
 If you don’t like that option, you could always use a chassis to lift it off the ground in an evenly distributed manner while enhancing the possibility of future mobility.

 Next up, you have to clear a path to make way for the delivery truck.
 Clear away anything that could become an obstacle for the truck while it makes its way to the drop-off site.
 This will involve removing or relocating any overhanging materials (think: power lines and tree branches), and making sure no drains, water pipes or water mains are obstructing the route.

-Step 3: Figure Out Where the Doors Will Go
+3: Figure Out Where the Doors Will Go

 The shipping container company will inquire beforehand if you would like to have the doors facing the cab or facing the truck’s rear.
 Give this plenty of thought, because it’ll determine the direction of your container when it’s offloaded.